 mousepads, frequency list stickers, license plate frames, and many other things for your shack or

 delivery... fast shipping.

-At 1:15 pm local time on Saturday 18 May, HFpackers are on the air in
+At 1:15 pm local time at Dayton Hamvention on Saturday, HFpackers are on the air in

 Dayton for the HFpack Portable Pedestrian Mobile Net.
 Operators converge

 on the HFpack Eyeball QSO Rally, under the shade trees of the Flea

 Market on the west side of Hara Arena.
 For over a decade, HFpacker